Easy and healthy Chicken Curry

 - Put the chicken in the pan and cook for 5 minutes or so, or until you see it start to colour.

-- Add vegetables back in, then add the tinned tomatoes, drained lentils and coconut milk.
-Bring to the boil, reduce the heat and simmer for 1 hour, stirring occasionally.
+– Add vegetables back in, then add the tinned tomatoes, drained lentils, and coconut milk.
+Bring to a boil, reduce the heat, and simmer for 1 hour, stirring occasionally.=

-- Add splashes of water to loosen, if needed. (personally I never ever need to though)
+– Add splashes of water to loosen, if needed. (personally I never need to though)

 - Put the naan bread in the oven